FunnelKit

 As you can see, it’s a generic email asking users to do what’s required.

 But it's not the only email you would want to send to your users.
-After all, they just signed to become a user and would expect a warm welcome.
+After all, they just signed up to become a user and would expect a warm welcome.
 And not a generic robomail.

 Stand out from the crowd